OctopusDeploy/People/Software-Engineering/Software-Engineering.md

 5. [L5: Principal Software Engineer](L5-Principal-Software-Engineer.md)

 💡 Tip: To help guide conversations about your progression with your manager, open multiple tabs and contrast the expectations across adjacent levels.

+See also: guidance on [Deriving an overall rating](Overall-Ratings.md).